jscad/jscad-desktop/README.md

   to take even more advantage of this feature, please have your *main()* script return an array of shapes if there are multiple independant shapes/parts, as union() operations are more costly

+  This desktop app also saves your current design's cache to the hard drive, making a reload after restarting the app very fast!
+IF you follow the instructions/limitations below

  ### Limitations

 - LIMITATION 1 :